 Coordinating interviews and next steps

-Once you’ve got applications in, use texting to coordinate follow-up correspondence.
+Once you’ve got applications in, text candidates to coordinate follow-up correspondence.
 “Qualify applicants by sending a set of predefined qualification questions through SMS,” says Van Zuylekom.

 For those who are qualified for the role, text them to arrange the next round of interviews.
 “Schedule and confirm meetings with candidates,” says Van Zuylekom.
 “Send them a checklist of things to bring or remember.”
 This second part is key to making sure they come prepared and no one’s time is wasted.